McAuliffe stops by Jirani Coffeehouse

 MANASSAS — Virginia’s Governor Terry McAuliffe stopped by Jirani Coffeehouse in Downtown Manassas and have an impassioned endorsement of the independent shop’s java.

-The governor’s office posted a video of him standing next shop owner Ken Mooreman.
+The governor’s office posted a video of him standing next to shop owner Ken Moorman.

 From the Governor of Virginia Facebook page: